galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

 ## Variant Annotations database

-We will repeat the process for the variant annotations.
+We will repeat the process for the variant annotations (this file will be used as a input to the new updates that will be made on the Multiomics Visualization platform).
 We need to modify the CustomProDB protein accessions the same as was done for the FASTA database.

 > ### {% icon hands_on %} Hands-on: Create database for variant annotations
 >